Skip to main content

 Key Properties

-• O(1) bandwidth -- each transaction forwarded to 3 targets (leader + 2 backups), not O(N) gossip flood
+• O(1) bandwidth -- each transaction forwarded to 2 targets (leader + 1 bootnode backup), not O(N) gossip flood

-• Pipeline failover -- backup validators already hold transactions when the leader drops
+• Pipeline failover -- bootnode backup relays to all validators; new leader already holds transactions

 • Censorship accountability -- attestation blocks commit to received transaction hashes; leader censorship is provably detectable